 Bamboo and rattan are lightweight and look both airy and earthy in an outdoor space.
 Potted and dried plants complement it well and finding sustainable decor that comes in bamboo or rattan is now easier.

 Poly on the other hand is a heavier material.
 This does, however, result in a longer-lasting product than other sustainable options.
-Poly furniture is made of recycled plastics and is UV-resistant, rust-free, splinter-free, and mold-free.
+Amish made Poly outdoor furniture is made of recycled plastics and is UV-resistant, rust-free, splinter-free, and mold-free.
 It easily resembles the natural look of woodgrains, and it pairs well with other materials such as metal and wood.

 Pops of Color

 Natural earth tones were a growing outdoor furniture trend over the past few years thanks to the rise in sustainable goods.
 While neutral and toned-down colors are still in demand, we are beginning to see the “pop of color” trend resurface.
 Overall, this trend focuses on selecting one or two bright or rich colors to contrast an otherwise neutral design.
 You can place a single piece of brightly colored furniture as your focal point, and/or scatter pillows, centerpieces, and other decorations that are in your statement color.
 Pinks, greens, yellows, browns, and blues seem to be growing in popularity this year.

 Comfortable combinations are a continuing theme for this year’s outdoor furniture trends.
 Curved shapes make a space cozy and naturally coherent, so furniture such as classic rockers and round Adirondack chairs will be a great trendy option.
 While archways, circles, and deep curves have been an on-and-off trend, some of the new outdoor layouts are not committed to making every piece curvy.
 We’ve noticed subtle curves being integrated with hard lines and clean edges.
 This combination can look very classy if other elements of your layout match and that can be done through textures, materials, and colors.